2007 WWE Draft: Aftermath

 The 2007 draft lottery provided WWE's three brands with new wrestlers, allowing for new storylines and rivalries.
 Television ratings for WWE increased, as Raw, SmackDown!, and ECW became the most watched programs on their respective television networks in the summer of 2007.
 Four months after the draft, on October 16, 2007, it was announced that ECW and SmackDown! would have a talent exchange that would allow wrestlers from their respective brands to compete on either brand.
-At the end of the show Vince McMahon's limousine blew up which appeared to be the demise of the evil WWE owner.
-Two weeks later Vince McMahon appeared on WWE Monday Night Raw breaking kayfabe and explained that his demise was all a part of a storyline.
-The reason for this was that Chris Benoit was found dead in his home along with his wife and son.
-At the time, details of his death were not certain so WWE dedicated the show to Chris Benoit and his family.